jamesgrams/guystation/README.md

 * Updating a game files doesn't update save names, so the saves likely won't be read.
 This is by design, because if you upload a different game, you don't want it reading old files.
 It does create an inconvenience in some circumstances, however.
 * Speech input isn't played back.
 * Remote volume controls should be implemented as keys.
+* Double tap doesn't wait until the request is ready and double click does not work.
 * EZ Config Issues
     * PS2 can only have keyboard controls set with EZ configuration.
     * NGC EZ configuration will set the device to the Dolphin internal name for a virtual keyboard when a control is set to a keyboard key (with the exception of the screenshot control) as Dolphin requires a device name with controls.
 It will set the device to gamepad when a control is set to a gamepad button/axis a gamepad.
 The custom version of Dolphin will recognize devices as game controllers if the evdev device name matches one of a set of keywords (gamepad, joystick, controller, joypad).
 Other devices are recognized as keyboards.
 This system isn't perfect.